vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 Bhadrapada was the first fortnight in the Pitriyana, understood as commencing on the summer solstice.
-On no other hypothesis can the dedication of the dark half of Bhadrapada to the Pitris be satisfactorily ex- plained.
+On no other hypothesis can the dedication of the dark half of Bhadrapada to the Pitris be satisfactorily ex###plained.

 When the Vernal equinox was in Orion it was the beginning of the Devayana and as the constellation is